jasonrdsouza/recipes/web/bourbon-infinity-bottle.md

   - "**2021-12-28** After a few recommendations from friends, I picked up some Bowman offerings.
 Both the Bowman Brothers small batch and Isaac Bowman port finished were delicious, and I'm interested in trying more Bowman products.
 I like most Old Forester bottles, and the Statesman was no exception, with a sweeter more fruity taste.
 I don't think it's quite as good as their 1920 or 1897, but still a solid bourbon.
 Finally, I decided to try Jefferson's reserve, which was surprisingly full flavored for the price...
 I'll definitely be checking out their other offerings."
   - "**2022-01-03** The Iron Smoke Bottled in Bond reminds me of Hudson Baby bourbon.
 I picked up Tuthilltown's Bright Lights bourbon, which seems like their closest replacement for the discontinued Hudson Baby, but it's nothing alike, tasting much more run-of-the-mill.
 I presume that's because of its more traditional mashbill, but am disappointed overall.
 Finally, even though I didn't think the Basil Hayden was anything remarkable, I learned that their Toast offering has an interesting flavor profile due to the addition of brown rice to the mashbill.
 It does have a mellow creamyness, but not enough spice or flavor to keep me interested.
 It seems to be mostly lost in the infinity bottle."
   - "**2022-02-16** My last few additions have included stalwarts like the Willett Family Estate Rye, and Knob Creek 12.
 The Willett Rye especially adds a nice spicyness, like a more refined version of Rowan's Creek.
 I decided to add a bit of the Balcones Single Malt because I really enjoyed its richness, and figured it would complement the existing flavors in the bottle.
 I think I'll start standardizing on 2oz going forward instead of 3, since the bottle is getting pretty full."
+  - "**2022-06-17** I was able to get my hands on a few limited edition bottlings from High West, including their Midwinter Night's Dram, which was fantastically layered and complex.
+I remember liking Koval, but the bottle I got this time was pretty bad.
+The Four Roses small batch was tasty as expected, but not worth the extra cost over their regular small batch and single barrel offerings in my opinion.
+Kings County reminded me a bit of the discontinued Hudson Baby Bourbon.
+Finally, the Old Grand-Dad was surprisingly drinkable for its low cost and high proof, and probably one of the best dollar value bottles I've had at ~$26."
 basedon:
   - Lifelong bourbon exploration
   - "[WineEnthusiast Whiskey Blending Guide](https://www.winemag.com/2018/06/25/whiskey-blending-guide/)"